by Olivier Poirier-Leroy. Join his weekly motivational newsletter for swimmers by clicking here.

 1. The (Other) Auburn Sprint Swim Set.

 In terms of raw effort, I am not sure this one can be beat.
-A set that was originally written up by Brett Hawke over at Auburn, it features 100×25 of all-out swimming with a steadily descending interval and increasing rest between rounds.
+A sprint swim workout that was originally written up by Brett Hawke over at Auburn, it features 100×25 of all-out swimming with a steadily descending interval and increasing rest between rounds.

 The goal is to do 2,500 yards (I tried the set in meters) at or as close to your 100-race pace.
 By the last couple rounds you will be feeling an exceptionally thorough case of jelly shoulders.